racker/cbu-rse/README.md

 ## Roadmap Brainstorm

 * Open-source RSE!
+* Propose RSE as a standard protocol?
-* Migrate documentation to GitHub wiki and/or README.md
+* Migrate documentation. roadmap to GitHub wiki and/or README.md
 * Test Suite
 * StatsD Integration
 * More failure-resistant /health?verbose (build up report as we go, return as much as we can)